 - Your salary

-So quality matters.
-But what is software quality anyway?
+Everyone knows that quality matters, but what is software quality?
 In this article, we’ll describe a few aspects of software quality.
-The first four aspects – reliability, efficiency, security and maintainability – were taken from the well-known CISQ software quality model.
-We also present a few more quality metrics devised in more modern, agile software development environments.
+The first four aspects we discuss – reliability, efficiency, security and maintainability – are taken from the well-known CISQ software quality model.
+We will also present a few more quality metrics devised in more modern, agile software development environments.

-For each aspect of software quality, we’ll provide brief guidelines on how you can actually measure it in your organization, to understand whether your software is high quality, and help your organization improve it.
+We’ll provide brief guidelines on how you can actually measure each aspect of the software quality in your organization so that you can understand the quality of your software, and help you improve it.

 Quality Aspect 1: Reliability